corno/pareto-fountain-pen/REAME.md

 ## Type Safety

 Fountain Pen is fully typed and integrates seamlessly with TypeScript's type system.
-The `s_out.Block` and `s_out.Line_Part` types ensure compile-time correctness of your document structure.
+The `d_out.Block` and `d_out.Line_Part` types ensure compile-time correctness of your document structure.

 ## Writing Output to Disk